Xiangyang1984/Gcluster/README.md

 # Gcluster_v2.0.1
+---
 ## A simple-to-use tool for visualizing and comparing genome contexts for numerous genomes
 Gcluster is a simple-to-use tool for visualizing and comparing genome contexts for numerous genomes.
 It is freely available at http://www.microbialgenomic.com/Gcluster_tool.html and https://github.com/Xiangyang1984/Gcluster_v1.01 under an open source GPLv3 license.
 It is a stand-alone Perl application, which requires MCL, NCBI BLAST+ and several Perl Modules (e.g. GD, GD::SVG) to be installed before use.

 ## Installation
----
 Gcluster is a perl script which doesn't need compilation.
 But before running, Gcluster needs to pre-install several Perl modules and three extra programs.
 In addition, the paths of those three programs in Gcluster.pl need to be set.
 There are two ways to install the Gcluster.

-**option 1**: We build a bioconda package for Gcluster, users are recommended to install the conda (https://www.anaconda.com), then to install this package with conda run:
+**Option 1**: We build a bioconda package for Gcluster, users are recommended to install the conda (https://www.anaconda.com), then to install this package with conda run:

 	$ conda install -c bioconda gcluster

 Once installation finished, the absolute paths for mcl, blastp and makeblastdb are auto-configured well for Gcluster.pl and interested_gene_generation.pl, so uers should now be able to run Gcluster.

-**option 2**: Installing the Gcluster can be accomplished by downloading the code with the following command and then following the steps below.
+**Option 2**: Installing the Gcluster can be accomplished by downloading the code with the following command and then following the steps below.

-### Step 1: Download source code
+#### Step 1: Download source code
 Gcluster is available at https://github.com/xiangyang1984/Gcluster.git or http://www.microbialgenomic.com/Gcluster_tool.html.
 After downloading, uncompress the package and put the Gcluster directory into your PATH.

 Using wget to download and uncompress: